1. Knowledge Base Home

 • Manually zoom into your intended location on the map.

-• Upload a .KML or .KMZ file using the button Upload KML button (more on this later)
+• Upload a .KML or .KMZ file using the button Upload Geometry button (take me there)

 Check Nearby Airspace (where available)